SAINT PHILIP NERI CHURCH PARISH CEMETERY

 The family should contact the Parish Office for the identification and/or purchase of a cemetery plot and before burial arrangements are made with the funeral director if possible or as soon as possible after contact with the funeral director has been made.
 The parish office may contact a cemetery committee member to assist with the location of available cemetery plots and the Sexton’s preparation of the burial site and the recording of same.

-The Cemetery is intended for the burial of St. Philip Neri Parishioners and members of their families who are entitled to Christian burial according to the rules and disciplines of the Roman Catholic Church.
+The Cemetery is intended for the burial of St. Philip Neri Parishioners and members of their immediate families who are entitled to Christian burial according to the rules and disciplines of the Roman Catholic Church.
 Any question of the burial of a non-Catholic member of a lot holder's family, or of any person not entitled to Christian burial, shall be decided by the Pastor.

 Religious ceremonies other than those of the Roman Catholic Church are not permitted in the Cemetery unless the consent of the Pastor has been obtained.